Last updated: October 20, 2025

 Is kombucha better than probiotic soda?

-Beneficial bacteria are added to a probiotic drink, while kombucha ferments naturally and might provide a wider variety of probiotics.
+Beneficial bacteria are added to a probiotic drink, while kombucha ferments naturally and may provide a broader range of probiotics.

 Does Poppi help in the reduction of belly fat?